Blood plasma

 Ideal matrix for most chemicals because it is in contact with the whole organism and in equilibrium with the organs and tissues in that chemicals are being accumulated

-Blood plasma, a compartment of whole blood without cellular components, is the most important body fluid in clinical diagnostics.
+In clinical diagnostics blood plasma is the most important body fluid.
 Essential trace and bulk elements are homeostatically regulated.
 Because of its lipid content, blood plasma can be used for concentration analysis of organic lipophilic xenobiotics.
 Depending on distribution of a substance between blood plasma and cell-compartment of the blood must be decided whether analyses in whole blood or blood plasma make sense.

 Sampling area